-Carbon stock changes in living biomass are not estimated for Cropland remaining Cropland.
+Cropland in the Netherlands mainly consists of annual crops.
+Therefore, consistent with the IPCC 2006 quidelines, no nett accumulation of carbon in living biomass is estimated for Cropland remaining Cropland.
 For carbon stock changes in living biomass in Grassland remaining Grassland the Netherlands applies the Tier 1 method assuming there is no change in carbon stocks (IPCC 2006).